Mountain hikes near Tokyo 東京から日帰りでハイキング

 There are six routes to access the panorama, which has an altitude of 599.3 meters.
 The most popular trail, route 1, takes 1 hour and 40 minutes to reach the top passed the famous Takaosan O Yakuin temple.

 Mount Takao is sacred and is the center of Shugendo, an ancestral spiritual tradition of Japan, where the relationship between man and Nature is paramount.

 It is also the place of the legend of Tengu, the long-nosed demons!
 You will find statutes bearing his effigy as soon as you get off the train on the platform of JR Takao station.

 There are many sights to see depending on the route, hiking trail n°4 you will travel over a suspension bridge and the route n°6 where you will walk past the Biwa Waterfall.

-After the hike, we recommend a good onsen in Gokuraku-yu, right next to Keio Takaosanguchi station, where you can also try their delicious specialty soba noodles.
+After the hike, we recommend you enjoy a good onsen at Gokuraku-yu, just next to Keiô Takaosanguchi station, and taste the local specialty: soba noodles.

-From 15 June to 15 October, you can also take a break and relax at the Beer Garden on a terrace located 488 meters on Mount Takao itself.
-It is located just after the funicular and offers buffet and unlimited drinks from 1 p.m to 9 p.m, the "Mt Takao Beer Mount".
+From June 15 to October 15, you can also have a good time at Takao San Beermount, on a terrace located 488 meters on Mount Takao itself.
+Accessible just after the funicular, with buffet and drinks at will from 1 pm to 9 pm!

 Mount Nokogiri (Chiba)